JacobACan/RGBA-Synth/Bugs.md

 # TODO
 ## Release 1
-- Display Correct Decibels on decibel slider.
+- Display no value for RGB Sliders / Phase / Detune
+- Use Look and feel to propogate
 - Stylize Horizontal Slider w/ text.
-- Stylize Rotary Slider w/ text
+- Stylize All Slider w/ text
+- Design Sliders Look and make.
 - Set up release on github w/ previews etc.

 ## Release 2